ShivamBhaiPatel/shivambhaipatel/README.md

 - 🔭 I’m currently looking for a job.

-- 🌱 I’m currently learning Generative AI and Kubernetes.
+- 🌱 Learning Generative AI and Kubernetes.

 - ❓ Ask me about anything related to React and spring-boot technologies.